martinsumner/leveled/docs/FUTURE.md

 All standard features should (in theory) be supportable (e.g. TTL, M/R, term_regex etc) but aren't subject to end-to_end testing at present.

 There is a uses_r_object capability that leveled should in theory be able to support (making it unnecessary to convert to/from binary form).
-However, given that only the yessir backend currently supports this capability, this hasn't been implemented in case there are potential issues in Riak with this capability.
+However, given that only the yessir backend currently supports this, the feature hasn't been implemented in case there are potential issues lurking within Riak when using this capability.

 ### Fast List-Buckets